 All these qualities are attractive features for tenants looking for rental security.
 So, you’re likely to secure tenants a lot easier and for a more extended period of time, ensuring that investors are receiving a steady income.

-While build to rent projects certainly have many attractive features like gyms and communal social spaces, there is always that possibility that finding and retaining tenants doesn’t always work out in your favour.
+While build-to-rent projects certainly have many attractive features like gyms and communal social spaces, there is always that possibility that finding and retaining tenants doesn’t always work out in your favour.

-Typically, a build to rent development is owned by a large institution such as a superannuation fund or a management investment trust.
-The institution then partners with a developer who specialises in build to rent developments.
+Typically, a build-to-rent development is owned by a large institution, such as a superannuation fund or a management investment trust.
+The institution then partners with a developer who specialises in build-to-rent developments.

-For example, Australia’s biggest super fund, AustralianSuper, has recently invested in the build to rent sector.
+For example, Australia’s biggest super fund, AustralianSuper, has recently invested in the build-to-rent sector.
 They partnered with a Melbourne-based developer, Assemble Communities.

 Funding for the development comes from investors keen to take advantage of reliable rental returns and long term growth.

-So, if you’re an individual investor looking to get involved in a build to rent development, you can do so through an institutional investor such as AustralianSuper.
+So, if you’re an individual investor looking to get involved in a build-to-rent development, you can do so through an institutional investor such as AustralianSuper.

 Hopefully, the other States and Territories will follow suit as well.

-Build to rent developments are likely to offer substantial tax benefits for the property investor.
+Build-to-rent developments are likely to offer substantial tax benefits for the property investor.
 While all property investors qualify to claim tax depreciation deductions if their real estate generates an income, brand new properties typically bring in higher deductions.

 To claim your property’s depreciation deductions, you’ll have to identify the value of the property and all its fittings and fixtures.

-However, the 30% withholding tax rate, high land taxes and GST concerns remain a common hurdle that many interested investors face.
+However, the 30% withholding tax rate, high land taxes and GST concerns remain a common hurdle many interested investors face.

 The Duo Tax team has helped thousands of property investors maximise their deductions and save thousands of dollars through the power of investment property depreciation schedules.